 Corruption is not merely abuse of power or dishonest behavior.
-Violence and savagery is also corruption, that of our moral fabric.
-When viewed from this perspective, the frustrated powerless are like walking time bombs, and will resort to any means to achieve what they want.
-If we go by events that are happening as we speak, I am not sure that it is those in power that are more corrupt.
+Violence and savagery are also forms of corruption which attack our moral fabric.
+Conventional wisdom would have us believe that such behavior has no place in society.
+However, if we go by events that are happening as we speak, it’s become more commonplace.
+So, I am not sure that it is those in power that are more corrupt.
 On that count the jury is still out.

-Word Count: 608
+Word Count: 600